KauanAg-devs/gmailandLinkedin-bot/README.md

 Be sure to reset manually the value inside the file `linkedin-weekly-counter.txt` back to 0 every Monday!
 Just utilize any text editor and replace any value inside the file with `0`

 ### Change:

+  •  Your browser information You usally use to browse LinkedIn (to reduce automation detection) `user_agent`

+You can find your current browser's user-agent by searching ***"What's my user-agent?"*** in any search engine, it is just a string.

   •  The email to login on LinkedIn `username`